 Digital Health and Care Wales is responsible for every critical digital system the NHS in Wales depends on — every GP appointment, every hospital referral, every prescription, every test result.
 It employs approximately 1,200 people and spends in excess of £78 million of public money every year.
 Identifiable programme costs alone approach £200 million — and the true total is substantially higher.

 In March 2025, the Welsh Government placed DHCW under Level 3 intervention for "serious concerns about the ability to deliver major programmes" — across all nine of its biggest projects, simultaneously, under the same leadership.
+Twelve months later, DHCW was escalated again to Level 4 — without announcement.
 When pressed on returns for the public's investment, CEO Helen Thomas admitted: "We don't have an ROI on all of our investments."
 The only quantified return the organisation could demonstrate: £0.5 million in non-cash "time savings" from a single system.

 This section lays out the full case: what DHCW is, how it has failed, and why those failures are not accidents but the predictable result of destructive leadership.